-The Board acts on behalf of the Group's shareholders with the aim of increasing shareholder value through performance maximisation.
-The Board is responsible for oversight of the Group's corporate governance framework, including establishing strategic direction, financial objectives and overseeing implementation by management.
+The Board is responsible for oversight of the Group's corporate governance framework, including establishing strategic direction, financial objectives, significant corporate initiatives and overseeing implementation by management.

 The Board operates in accordance with the Board Charter.
-The Board Charter formalises the Board's authority, responsibilities and activities, setting out matters it has reserved for its own consideration and decision-making, which include:
+The Charter formalises the role, responsibilities, structure and processes of the Board, setting out matters it has reserved for its own consideration and decision-making, in conjunction with the advisory roles of the Committees, which include:

-- Direction and Objectives: establishing the direction, strategies, financial objectives and annual budget of the Group and overseeing implementation. - Compliance: overseeing compliance with laws, ASX listing rules, accounting standards, corporate governance and risk management frameworks and financial and internal reporting mechanisms. - Culture and Ethical Matters: approving the Group's values and Code of Conduct and overseeing corporate culture - Managing Director and CEO (CEO) and direct reports: appointing the CEO; on recommendation of the CEO - approving the appointment and remuneration of direct reports; the Group's overall remuneration framework; monitoring management's performance; and reviewing Executive succession planning.
+- Direction and Objectives: establishing the strategic direction, financial objectives and annual budget of the Group and overseeing implementation. - Compliance: overseeing compliance with laws, ASX listing rules, accounting standards, corporate governance and risk management frameworks, financial and internal reporting mechanisms and safety policies and procedures. - Culture and Ethical Matters: overseeing culture across the Group, by setting the tone from the top, so that the business is conducted openly and ethically; approving the Group's values; approving the Ridley Code of Conduct, antibribery, anti-corruption and whistle-blower policies; approving key social, ethical, sustainability, environmental, diversity and inclusion strategy and community matters; and receiving reporting on the Group's culture. - Managing Director and CEO (CEO) and direct reports: appointing the CEO; on recommendation of the CEO approving the appointment and remuneration of direct reports; the Group's overall remuneration framework; monitoring management's performance; and reviewing Executive succession planning. - Strategic Initiatives: approving major strategic and corporate initiatives; capital management and dividend policy and payments. - 1.
+Retired effective 20 November 2023. - 2.
+Retired effective 20 November 2023.